 - Adding a large range of activities that enrich and ensures your cat remains busy during the day.
 The more time your cat spends being active during the daytime, the higher the likelihood it will sleep during the night.

 - If the cat in question has been socialized, it can be a good decision to give it a playmate by introducing another cat to the household.
 This is because a solitary cat could seamlessly become bored being home alone during the day, which will cause it to expect attention from its human at night.
 Another cat is able to provide companionship in the daytime and will reduce the nocturnal urges your cat has to wake you up for play.
 This can be even more so with kittens, as they tend to have a lot more surplus energy to get rid of during their initial year of life.
 It can be said that two kittens can be better than just one.
-When the two felines are compatible, they will be most likely play with one another and let you be for the night.
+When the two felines are compatible, they will be most likely to play with one another and let you be for the night.
 That being said, playing cats can get rowdy and make quite a bit of noise, which could interrupt your sleep.

 - Playful felines could accidentally injure their owners while they sleep.
 For example, the cat might notice rapid eye movement made under the lids while their owners sleep, and then proceed to play with it by swatting their human’s face.
 Should your cat attempt to play with you or try to wake you up, it might be best to lock that cat out of the room for the night.
-If the cat scratches or cries at the door in an attempt to get back in, it might be necessary to discourage it by placing something in front of the door, which the cat would prefer not to step on, such as the underside of a carpet runner made of vinyl; this helps to have the knobby parts exposed, double sided tape, or aluminum foil.
+If the cat scratches or cries at the door in an attempt to get back in, it might be necessary to discourage it by placing something in front of the door, which the cat would prefer not to step on, such as the underside of a carpet runner made of vinyl; this helps to have the knobby parts exposed, double-sided tape, or aluminum foil.
 Alternatively, booby traps can be set just outside the door.
 This can be done by placing a blow dryer on the bedroom doorknob or positioning a vacuum cleaner a couple of feet away from the door.
 You can connect the vacuum cleaner or dryer to a remote switch.
 When the cat attempts to get in the room by meowing or crying outside the door, you can use the remote switch to turn on the chosen booby trap appliance.
 This event startles the cat and it probably wouldn’t come back to that door.

 Give the Cat Its Own Bed

-In the event that you, a cat owner already has a sleeping disorder, it is advisable and imperative that your cat is not encouraged to sleep or be on your bed.
+In the event that you, a cat owner already have a sleeping disorder, it is advisable and imperative that your cat is not encouraged to sleep or be on your bed.
 This entails making the bedroom a no-go zone at all hours.

 It is best to give your cat a cat bed that is not only comfortable but inviting in either a corner in the living room, a supplementary room or perhaps the bathroom.
 It might be necessary that a little bit of catnip will have to be rubbed on the bed at first, in a bid to encourage its use by the cat.